--Yea, yea, I know everyone hates Heroes.
+-Yeah, yeah, I know everyone hates Heroes.
 Fine.
-Just forget the recent seasons where Sylar is trying to find himself and think back to Season 1 only.
+Just forget the recent seasons where Sylar is trying to find himself and think back to Season one only.
 This was a villain no one had ever seen before.
-A mentally unstable psycho path who opened people’s brains and took their special abilities.
+He opened people’s brains and took their special abilities.
 His super power of “understanding how things worked” is to this day one of the most intriguing super human abilities ever introduced in any movie, TV or book.
 Although later in the series he dealt with mommy and daddy issues, and is even good at times, there is no denying this guy’s evil nature in the first season.
 His quest for power was fascinating to watch.

 4) Magneto (X-Men)

--Some may even argue that he’s not even a true villain.
-Well he is.
+-Some may even argue he’s not a true villain.
+Well, he is.
 But he’s the only villain I know who works with his enemies from time to time.
 How can you not be interested in a villain who when his greatest enemy was killed, mourned him terribly.
 More than any other villain on this list, you understand his anger and frustration at the world.
-Although he is wrong for doing what he does and you want the X-Men to defeat him, he ultimately may be right about humans never accepting his kind.
+Although he is wrong for doing what he does and you want the X-Men to defeat him, you still sympathize with him to an extent.

 3) Emperor Palpatine (Star Wars)